niekveldhuis/Word2vec/README.md

 The corpus currently contains more than 6,000 texts of different length.

 # Data and Data Format
+The `.csv` files in the `/output` directory have been produced by the `get_json.ipynb` notebook in this repository.
+It parses the `.json` files that are produced by [ORACC](http://oracc.org) projects.
+For more information about the various `.json` files on [ORACC](http://oracc.org) see the [Oracc Open Data](http://oracc.org/doc/opendata) page.

 Each `.csv` file in `/output` has two fields: `id_text` and `lemma`.
 The field `id_text` contains a text ID that consists of a letter (P, Q, or X) and a six-digit number.
 The ID can easily be expanded into a URL that points at the online edition of the text, by combining it with the file name.
 The code for doing so is:
 > `url = 'http://oracc.org/' + filename[:-4].replace('_', '/') + '/' + id_text`

 Thus the URL for `id_text` = Q006239 in the file ribo_babylon2.csv is http://oracc.org/ribo/babylon2/Q006239.
+Similarly, one may use the same data to reconstruct the name of the relevant `.json` file: http://oracc.org/ribo/babylon2/corpusjson/Q006239.json.

 The field `lemma` consist of a concatenation of all the lemmas in that text in the original order.
 The format of a lemma is:
 > CitationForm[GuideWord]PartofSpeech (abbreviated as CF[GW]POS).